 In the insurance industry, big data is the name of the game.
-Insurance big data analytics gives valuable insights into all facets of company operations and performance – from consumer behavior to underwriting practices to the ROI of marketing campaigns.
+It provides valuable insights into all facets of company operations and performance – from consumer behavior to underwriting practices to the ROI of marketing campaigns.
 Companies that want to leverage that information into actionable insights turn to big data analytics.

-In 2019, insurance big data analytics will be more than just crunching numbers.
+In 2020, analytics in insurance will be more than just crunching numbers.
 Trends indicate we could see new strategies for insurance big data analytics that will help companies do even more with their information.
 Here are some of the latest trends in big data for insurance, and how you can use information you can already access to get ahead of your competitors.

 Trends in Big Data for Insurance

 One of the most pressing issues for insurance companies today is how to most efficiently and accurately sift through the troves of data they collect.
-There simply isn’t enough manpower or hours in the day to maximize the ROI on insurance data and glean actionable insights from that information.
+There is simply not enough manpower or hours in the day to maximize the ROI on insurance data and glean actionable insights from that information.

-That is, until the advent of machine learning came along.
-With machine learning capabilities, insurance data analytics tools can run at a higher rate of speed with improved accuracy and efficiency.
-Not only can machine learning be used on historical data sets that insurers already have, but their power can also be used to be proactive in business operations.
-With machine learning, insurance big data analytics can now be used to improve, among other things:
+That is, until the advent of machine learning came about.
+With machine learning capabilities, insurance data analytics solutions can process at a higher rate of speed with improved accuracy and efficiency.
+Machine learning can be used retroactively on historical data sets that insurers already have, as well as proactively to discover new ways to improve operations.
+With machine learning, insurance data can now be used to improve:

 - Pricing strategies